-Jason Richey’s legal practice is concentrated in the areas of dispute resolution with an emphasis on construction and engineering industry, complex commercial disputes, energy disputes and state and local bid protests.
-For almost a quarter century, Jason has focused his energy on winning litigations, arbitrations and mediations for his clients.
-During this time, he has worked on local engagements as well as matters in over 35 different states, Asia, Africa, Europe, Australia and South America representing companies both large and small.
-The firm has recently engaged Jason to lead our construction practice group in the Americas.
+Jason Richey’s legal practice is concentrated in the areas of dispute resolution with an emphasis on construction and engineering industry, complex commercial disputes, energy disputes, and state and local bid protests.
+For almost a quarter century, Jason has focused his energy on winning litigations, arbitrations, and mediations for his clients.
+During this time, he has worked on local engagements as well as matters in over 35 different states, Asia, Africa, Europe, Australia, and South America representing companies both large and small.

 Bid Protests: Jason has a unique focus on bid protest related to state and local government contracts throughout the country.
 Perhaps no practitioner in the country has been involved in handling bid protests in as many jurisdictions as Jason and his team.

-- Listed in Pittsburgh Magazine in 2019 as a Top Attorney in Pittsburgh
+- Listed in Pittsburgh Magazine as a Top Attorney in Pittsburgh (2019)

 - Certified Arbitrator for the American Arbitration Association (AAA); Attended the AAA University for Arbitrators

 - “Construction Contracts: Termination for Convenience v.
 Termination for Cause,' presented for Strafford Publication (2023)